To judge the effectiveness of your marketing campaigns, you need to look at your average direct mail response rate.

 Average Direct Mail Response Rate vs Digital

-For some companies, digital marketing has proven its effectiveness as a cost-effective method of mass marketing.
-It’s one that brings measurable and high ROI for many businesses of all types and sizes.
+For some companies, digital marketing has proven its effectiveness as a cost-effective method of mass marketing that brings measurable and high ROI for many businesses of all types and sizes.
 Metrics like response rate, though, can be low.

 One of the most commonly-reported rates is 1% for cold emails.
 A few sources say the average is closer to 10%.
 As with direct mail, a number of variables affect response, such as list quality, lack of segmentation or personalization, or frequency.